 Hydraulic routing of the breach flood wave downstream is completed using a simplified form of the Att-Kin method, which was developed by the NRCS in the late 1970s.
 The Att-Kin method divides routing into two sequential steps: the first step provides reservoir attenuation, and the second step provides pure kinematic translation.
 The Att-Kin method routes an inflow hydrograph through the reach using a storage indication method to solve the integral form of the conservation of mass equation.
 The method then positions the peak in time and distorts the storage-routed hydrograph using a kinematic model.
 The kinematic routing solves the differential form of the conservation of mass equation using a single-valued flow area-discharge relationship.
-The inflow hydrograph and kinematic model are completed in series as a linear combination of the storage and kinematic models until the outflow hydrograph.
+The inflow hydrograph and kinematic model are completed in series as a linear combination of the storage and kinematic models until the outflow hydrograph satisfies the conservation of mass equation at the time to peak of the outflow hydrograph.
 The storage routing provides attenuation but does not describe translation; the kinematic routing provides translation and distortion but does not attenuate the peak (SCS, 1985; Comer et. al., 1982).